theopn/theovim/README.md

 ## Highlights

+- `:help theovim-tldr`: Summary of the Theovim help documentation

-### TODO Core
+### Core

+Theovim creates a solid base Neovim experience by maximizing built-in features.
+The core module initializes sensible default options, autocmds, and keybindings without external plugins or modules.

+- Automatically adjust indentation settings using [ftplugin](./after/ftplugin/)
+- Spell check in relevant buffers
+- Fold using Tree-sitter
+- Smarter window navigation

 For more information:

 - `:help theovim-core-options`
 - `:help theovim-core-keymaps`
+- `:help theovim-core-commands`
 - `:help theovim-core-autocmds`
+- `:help theovim-core-netrw`

 ### Plugins

-Theovim provides ~30 carefully selected plugins managed by [Lazy.nvim].
-Here are some of the plugins that will make sure life easier.
+Theovim provides ~30 carefully selected plugins managed by [lazy.nvim](https://github.com/folke/lazy.nvim).
+Here are some of the plugins that will make your life easier.

 - [oil.nvim](https://github.com/stevearc/oil.nvim) is a file manager that lets you manage files like a Vim buffer
 - [nvim-autopairs](https://github.com/windwp/nvim-autopairs) automatically insert matching parentheses, quotes, etc.